filamentphp/filament/packages/forms/docs/03-fields.md

 ## Radio

-The radio provides a radio button group for selecting a single value from from a list of predefined options:
+The radio input provides a radio button group for selecting a single value from a list of predefined options:

 ```php
 use Filament\Forms\Components\Radio;